 Experienced Director and Senior Media Producer with a demonstrated history of working in the news production industry, passionate about uncovering and bringing attention to stories of marginalized people.

 Raji Ramanathan is a documentary filmmaker and multimedia journalist.
-As a senior video producer at AJ+/Al Jazeera, she creates short documentaries and news videos.
-She focuses her storytelling on race, immigration and women.
+She currently works as a Senior Supervising Producer for the Wall Street Journal.
+She previously worked as a senior video producer at AJ+/Al Jazeera.
+Raji focuses her storytelling on race, immigration and women.
 Her work is reflective of her journey as an Indian American woman.
 Raji has received Webby and Telly Awards for her work at AJ+.

 In 2014, Raji assisted on the production of an original investigative series at NBC, which earned several awards including a regional Emmy, Edward R. Murrow Award, National Press Club Award and others.